 The Me 163 is of course a very interesting aircraft to fly in a flight simulator.
 Software like Combat Flight Simulator (CFS for short) and Flight Simulator 98 allow one to add aircraft types, and inventive users have made all kinds of add-ons to fly realistic Komet missions.
 The sims are listed alphabetically.

 Hugh Shoults sent me the following screen shots of a Komet in CFS programmed by Australian Mike Hill.
-Jody O'Brian added a new camouflage ('retexturing'), based on that of 191907 of the Australian War Memorial and as shown at Thomas Tullis art page.
+Jody O'Brian added a new camouflage ('retexturing'), based on that of 191907 of the Australian War Memorial.
 The second picture shows the instrument panel that Hugh modeled, including the thick piece of armor glass protecting the pilot.
 The other pictures show Hugh chasing and hitting a B-24.
 Hugh and other CFS Komet pilots are working on recreating some Komet missions, and also added the appropriate scenery for these flights.

 Hugh is also working on a Me 163A model, in order to be able to simulate the complete training program of a Me 163 pilot.
 The picture below shows he's got the shape right.

-A Komet for Combat Flight Simulator II can be downloaded from the CFS2 Online site.
+A Komet for Combat Flight Simulator 2 can be downloaded from the CFS2 Online site.

 European Air War (EAW for short) is a PC flight simulation released by Microprose in 1998.
 Avi Solomon reports that the game still has a vibrant community of fans that have developed a variety of addons that have enhanced the game, which can be found here.
 News about an Me 163B for EAW by Jimmy Olsan can be found on Jimmy Olsan's page and on this EAW forum page.
 A 'Secret Weapons of the Luftwaffe' add-on was developed for EAW which also contains a Komet simulation.